SeraVault/enterprise-domain-controller/README.md

-# Cockpit Domain Controller
+# Enterprise Domain Controller

-A comprehensive web-based interface for managing Samba Active Directory Domain Controllers through the Cockpit web console.
-This module provides enterprise-grade domain controller management with automatic failover capabilities, FSMO role management, and modern web-based administration.
+A complete, self-managing enterprise Active Directory domain controller platform built on Samba AD-DC.
+This is not just a web UI — it is a full domain controller deployment system with 24/7 background service orchestration, automatic FSMO-driven failover, and SYSVOL-replicated configuration management across any number of domain controllers.
+The Cockpit web interface (`https://your-server:9090`) is the management console for a system that operates continuously and autonomously in the background via systemd timers.

+## What Makes This Different

+Most Samba AD-DC setups require manual administration for every DHCP/NTP configuration change and have no failover when the PDC Emulator role moves.
+This platform treats domain controller role changes as events that automatically reconfigure the entire service layer — no administrator intervention required.

+**The system handles things Microsoft AD requires manual work for:**
+- When a DC becomes PDC Emulator, it automatically activates DHCP, becomes the authoritative NTP source, and pulls the current service config from SYSVOL
+- When a DC loses the PDC Emulator role, it automatically stops DHCP, reconfigures NTP to sync with the new PDC, and saves its config to SYSVOL
+- All of this happens via systemd timers running every 5 minutes, whether or not anyone has a browser open

 ## 🚀 Features

-### Enterprise Active Directory Replacement
-**Cockpit Domain Controller provides superior infrastructure automation that complements Microsoft RSAT tools for a complete enterprise AD solution:**

-- **🎯 Perfect Division of Labor**: Cockpit handles infrastructure automation, RSAT manages AD objects
-- **🔄 Intelligent Automation**: Features Microsoft AD lacks (automatic DHCP/NTP failover)
-- **💰 Cost Effective**: No Windows Server licensing, no CALs required
-- **🛠️ Familiar Management**: Existing Windows admins use standard RSAT tools
-- **🚀 Enterprise Grade**: Production-ready with advanced failover capabilities
+### Platform Core (Runs 24/7 Without the UI)
+- **FSMO Orchestrator**: systemd timer that continuously monitors FSMO role assignments and reconfigures services accordingly
+- **Domain Service Orchestrator**: Manages DHCP, NTP, and DNS service lifecycle based on current PDC Emulator holder
+- **SYSVOL Config Replication**: Service configurations (DHCP, NTP) stored in SYSVOL so they replicate to all DCs automatically
+- **Multi-DC Coordination**: Distributed lock mechanism prevents race conditions when multiple DCs detect a PDC role change simultaneously
+- **Anti-Split-Brain Protection**: Priority-based coordination ensures only one DC activates DHCP at any time

-### Core Domain Controller Management
+### Domain Controller Management (via Cockpit UI at port 9090)
-- **Domain Provisioning**: Create new Active Directory domains with full configuration
+- **Domain Provisioning**: Deploy a new Samba Active Directory domain
 - **Domain Joining**: Join existing domains as additional domain controllers
-- **Domain Statistics**: Real-time monitoring of users, computers, groups, and OUs
-- **Service Management**: Control Samba AD-DC, NTP, and DHCP services
-- **FSMO Role Monitoring**: Track and display all five FSMO roles with live updates
+- **FSMO Role Monitoring**: Live status of all five FSMO roles with role transfer controls
+- **Service Management**: Start, stop, and configure Samba AD-DC, NTP, and DHCP
+- **Network & Firewall**: Interface selection and automatic AD port configuration

 ### FSMO-Based Service Automation
-- **DHCP Failover**: Automatic DHCP service failover based on PDC Emulator role
+- **DHCP Failover**: Only the current PDC Emulator runs DHCP — automatic handoff when the role moves
-- **NTP Hierarchy**: Automatic time synchronization hierarchy with PDC as authoritative source
+- **NTP Hierarchy**: PDC Emulator is authoritative NTP source (Stratum 10); all other DCs sync from it (Stratum 11)
-- **Configuration Replication**: Service configurations stored in SYSVOL for automatic replication
-- **Service Monitoring**: Real-time status monitoring with automated failover detection
+- **Zero-Touch Role Transitions**: Service reconfiguration happens automatically within one timer cycle (5 minutes)

-### Advanced Management Features
+### Enterprise Operational Features
 - **Network Interface Selection**: Choose appropriate network interfaces for domain services
-- **Firewall Integration**: Automatic firewall configuration for AD services
+- **Firewall Integration**: Automatic firewall configuration for all AD service ports
-- **NTP Configuration**: Intelligent NTP hierarchy based on domain controller roles
-- **Security Hardening**: Proper service isolation and security configurations
+- **Security Hardening**: systemd service isolation and minimal privilege execution
+- **Comprehensive Test Suite**: Automated tests for FSMO failover, SYSVOL sync, multi-DC coordination, service failover, and network connectivity
-- **Comprehensive Logging**: Detailed logging for troubleshooting and auditing
+- **Comprehensive Logging**: Full journald integration for all orchestration activity

 ## 🏗️ Architecture